Monday, February 20, 2012

 CONCLUSION

-Today's $15.2T U.S. national debt is rising at too fast a rate.
-In just 10 years, the U.S. debt level has gone from 58% of GDP in 2000 to 104% today.
+Today's $18.8T U.S. national debt has risen at too fast a rate.
+In just 15 years, the U.S. debt level has gone from 58% of GDP in 2000 to 102% today.
+We can afford to carry a debt load of 102%, and perhaps much higher, but no one really knows when the debt level could cause a panic (like Spain or Greece) throwing our economy into turmoil.

 Should we be optimistic?
 Our Government has shown before that we can pare our debt down.
 Our nation restored fiscal soundness after World War II when national debt reached an all time high of 121% of GDP and again in the 1990’s as our Government made significant changes in government spending and taxation policies to curb our debt from 67% of GDP to 58% of GDP.